Results For District 1 and Paso Robles

 Constituent Services

 As your Paso Robles City Councilmember, I help residents navigate city processes and solve localized issues.
+When people reach out, they’re often frustrated, confused or simply unsure where to start.
+Helping them navigate the process is one of the most rewarding parts of the job.

 -